 Your team is one of just six to eight other companies competing for this contract.
 How do you make sure that the committee picks your team?
 Well, not to brag, but over the years, groups that I have coached have received over 80% of these contracts.
 Just follow this simple sales presentation outline, and your team will have a better shot at winning as well.

-Don't Get Hung Up on the Terms Bid Proposal or Sales Presentation
+Don’t Get Hung Up on the Terms Proposal, Bid Proposal, Shortlist Presentation or Sales Presentation

 I have heard this type of presentation called each of the following over the years.